MuhammdRehman/Client-Side-Image-Processing-using-Socket-Programming/README.md

 - Then Clone this and Run this.
 - You will receive message if connection will succesfully established.
 - Image Will uploaded on server and after processing you will get the server Count as well as Gray-scale image in your side.
+- Make sure Port is **34570**.
+If you want to change this port then you need to change it on server side as well.